paradedb/paradedb/pg_lakehouse/README.md

 If you prefer to use a different version of Postgres, update the `--pg` flag accordingly.

 Note: While it is possible to develop using pgrx's own Postgres installation(s), via `cargo pgrx init` without specifying a `pg_config` path, we recommend using your system package manager's Postgres as we've observed inconsistent behaviours when using pgrx's.

+### Adding a Service

+`pg_lakehouse` uses Apache OpenDAL to integrate with various object stores.
+As of the time of writing, some — but not all — of the object stores supported by OpenDAL have been integrated.

+Adding support for a new object store is as straightforward as creating a file in the `fdw/` folder that implements the `BaseFdw` trait.